whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 ### Text

+- [Ask Corpora](https://www.askcorpora.com/) - A Tool For Exploring And Analyzing Large Text Datasets.
 - [Bookclub](http://www.bookclub.ai) - Bookclub.
 AI - Meet Your Next Book
 - [ChatGPT Writer](http://chatgptwriter.ai) - A Platform That Lets You Train A Custom Version Of The GPT-3 Language Model For Text Generation.
 - [Chibi AI](https://chibi.ai/) - A Website That Provides An AI-powered Tool For Creating Cute Chibi Characters From Photos.